sfc-gh-pjain/checkPII/ReadMe.md

 # This is a simple PII detection demo using Snowflake Python UDF

-Many times we have to search through rows of text data to identify personal identifiable information (PII).
-It is to make sure that developers don't misuse this information and create a secure and governed data platform.
+Many times data engineers and data scientists have to search through massive text data to identify personal identifiable information (PII).
+This UDF helps to complete the task and you can tag the PII in text while querying the data.
+This code can be extended to variety of use cases like masking PII, removing PII etc.

 # How to use this code